Articulation with TMC Academy

 - Problems have multiple possible solutions/avenues of enquiry.

 In enquiry based learning, students are given a complex issue to investigate over several weeks.
-Ideally, the enquiry will reflect the complexity of a ‘real world’ application of the topic, with no single correct solution.
 Enquiry based learning is used to develop analytical reasoning, communication, problem formation and solution skills that reflect those of an effective professional practitioner.

 Enquiry based learning also has a focus on team work.
-This is because in a professional environment, people usually work in teams to deal with complex issues.
 Through team work, students develop negotiation skills along with the ability to find relevant information, reflect on the implications of their findings with their fellow students, and contribute to a report on their resolution.

 Flexible learning encompasses activities that take students’ learning interests, needs and circumstances into account.
-Flexible learning approaches can include online learning and a mix of online and face-to-face interaction throughout a course of study.
+Approaches can include online learning and a mix of online and face-to-face interaction throughout a course of study.